etn-ccis/blui-doc-it/src/docs/development/frameworks-mobile/nativescript.md

 @import '~@pxblue/themes/nativescript/theme.scss';
 ```

-Additional theming can be accomplished through Sass styles for your application.
+Additional theming can be accomplished through sass styles (.scss) for your application.
 NativeScript also allows you to specify separate style rules for Android and iOS (if desired), via app.android.scss and app.ios.scss, respectively.